MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 4. On your computer, open the **Guides-QRCodeAnchor** file.

 5. Print the last page of the document on matte stock (glossy materials can affect scanning).
-Bubblejet printers produce a better matte finish.
+Bubble jet printers produce a better matte finish.

 6. After printing, make sure the anchor measures between 101 to 400 mm wide (based on [Version 1 QR code recommendations](https://www.qrcode.com/en/about/version.html)).